open-policy-agent/opa/docs/content/schemas.md

 }
 ```

-OPA's type checker will **not** fetch remote references by default.
+OPA's type checker will fetch these remote references by default.
-To opt-in to this behaviour, pass `--fetch-remote-schemas` to your OPA command.
+To disable this, pass `--disable-remote-schemas` to your OPA command.

 ## Limitations